 Cliveden National Trust

 Group Rates: Minimum group size 15.
-Adults £10 - sorry not Sundays or bank holidays
+Adults £12 – sorry, not weekends or bank holidays

-Facilities: Visitor Centre, Shop, Plant Sales, Cafe, Teas, Film.
+Facilities: Visitor Centre, Shop, Plant Sales, Cafés, Teas.

 Toilets on site: Yes